Private schools' registration and management

 To register your school (or proposed school), we must be satisfied that its premises, staffing, equipment and curriculum are suitable.
 Contact our local Ministry office to find out about registration.

 If you meet the criteria, the Secretary of Education will provisionally register your school.
-The Education Review Office (ERO) inspects the school within the next 12 months.
+The Education Review Office (ERO) (external link) inspects the school within the next 12 months.
 It then makes a final decision about whether the school is suitable for full registration.

 Managing private school property